ProThoughts/q2a-simple-ads-manager/README.md

 VERSION 1.0
 -----------

-This plugin will allow to add advertisements in the below listed spots.
+This plugin will allow you to add advertisements in the below listed spots.
 You can use Google adsense or any HTML ad code.

 Features
 --------